Achievable logoAchievable logo

 (spoiler)

-The key feature of this slope field is the empty region along x=1, suggesting the slope is undefined there, possibly due to an asymptote.
+The key feature of this slope field is the empty region along x=1.
+That suggests the slope is undefined there, which often happens when the differential equation has a denominator of (x−1) (or something similar).
 On the AP exam, this area would generally be depicted with vertical line segments.

 The corresponding differential equations are: